 With over 40 years of teaching experience Sue brings a wealth of knowledge to our staff.
 Deciding at a young age that teaching was her passion Sue started her own school, the Susan Hill School of Dancing in 1982 and his since taught thousands of children across all levels.
 With a BA honours in Dance, Sue has produced a number of shows and provided dancers for many corporate events including the Paralympics in 2012 and most recently Sky Sports.
 Sue additionally owns a boutique agency which represents a number of clients currently working in film, television and theatre.

-Coming originally form Bath, Katie trained at Performers College in professional dance and musical theatre.
-Upon graduation, Katie danced professionally in theatres and television studios internationally.
-Katie has performed alongside many famous artists including Kylie Minogue, Lionel Richie and S Club 7 to name a few.
+Katie trained at Performers College, London and as a professional dancer performed alongside artists including Kylie Minogue, Lionel Richie and S Club 7 to name a few.
 Since retiring from dance Katie has taken an active role in choreography and was recently commissioned by Guy Garvey to create a piece for the South Bank Centre, London.

 Coming originally from Bristol, Callum trained at Paul McCartney’s Liverpool Institute for Performing Arts (LIPA) and later Northern Ballet School.
 Working both in Theatre and Commercial Dance Callum’s credits range from Dirty Dancing to X Factor.